bobwithanx/castogether/content/events/cast5/index.md

 Breaking through: redemption and transformation.

 <!--more-->
-These are some of the conversations and concepts we’ll be exploring together at this three-hour inclusive event for justice-minded women who love Jesus.
-Join us as multiple presenters speak, sing, and perform on this theme in the first half, and then engage with us in immersive settings and conversations in the second half.
+These were some of the conversations and concepts we explored together at this three-hour inclusive event for justice-minded women who love Jesus.
+Multiple presenters spoke and performed on this theme in the first half, and then engaged with us in immersive settings and conversations in the second half.

-Tickets are available for $10 through Brown Paper Tickets, or $15 during the final two days of sale.
-(You can also sponsor tickets for under-resourced women who wish to attend – click on the envelope at the bottom of your screen to contact us for more info.)

-A portion of ticket proceeds will be donated to Kairos Outside Phoenix.
+A portion of ticket proceeds was donated to [Kairos Outside Phoenix](http://www.kairosofaz.org/kairos-core-programs.html).